Xilinx/Embedded-Design-Tutorials/docs/Feature_Tutorials/secure_boot/secure-boot.md

     `bootgen -p zu9eg -arch zynqmp -generate_keys auth pem -image key_generation.bif`

 8. Verify that the files `psk0.pem` and `ssk0.pem` are generated at the location specified in the BIF file (`c:\edt\secure_boot_sd\keys`).

+**Note:** 2020.3 (and previous) Bootgen fails to replace the old authentication key files with new authentication key files generated using the ``-generate_keys`` option.
+It is recommended that you check the existence and permissions of the target key files before generation.
+Refer to AR [76125](https://www.xilinx.com/support/answers/76125.html) for details.

 ##### Generating SHA3 of Public Key in an RSA Private/Public Key Pair